 Both cities provide opportunities for residential investors.
 Leeds’ strong economy is projected to need just shy of 5,000 new homes a year for the foreseeable future, but the city currently struggles to deliver 2,000.
 The equivalent figures for Manchester are even more compelling: a requirement for nearly 10,000 homes against completion of half that number.

 Then there are areas likely to be overlooked by major investors which nevertheless could provide high returns on investment.
 For instance, within days of last month’s announcement that Toton could be the location of the HS2 East Midlands Hub interchange, developer Peveril lodged plans with the local authority for up to 500 homes on a site just up the road from the proposed station.

 There is also the question of what is likely to happen in London.
 Any upgrade to Euston, the captial’s HS2 terminus, is likely to give the local area a shot in the arm.
 Significantly, HS2 will provide an interchange with Crossrail, and its fast links to Heathrow, at Old Oak Common in northwest London.

 Currently a collection of railway sheds and a Car Giant, the site has the potential not just for major residential development but also to give a major boost to surrounding areas such as Acton and Willesden.

 Given the timescales involved, major property agents are unwilling to forecast movements in markets off the back of HS2.
 But they are agreed that historical data and wider economic and demographic forecasting point in one direction: growth.

-Adam Branson writes about the UK and international property market, and is the Associate Editor of Property Week.
+Adam Branson writes about the UK and international property market, and is the former Contributing Editor of Property Week.